 - Nameplate Capacity or installed capacity of the energy storage Project, up to interconnection or operational limits, as bid in the ESCC Price Schedule.
 Applicants are required to designate the capacity of the storage system in the ESCC Price Schedule - the Contracted Storage Capacity (CSC).
-The RFA Administrator and the Commission shall consider any requests by Applicants to vary CSC in the ESCC Price Schedule by ESCC Delivery Year if supported by a strong rationale and appropriate documentation. - CSC for hybrid facilities is the nameplate or installed capacity of the storage component only, up to interconnection or operational limits.
+The RFA Administrator and the Commission shall consider any requests by Applicants to vary CSC in the ESCC Price Schedule by ESCC Delivery Year if supported by a strong rationale and appropriate documentation. - CSC for hybrid facilities is the nameplate or installed capacity of the storage component only, up to interconnection or operational limits. - If a Project fails to commit capacity for the entire unforced capacity equivalent of its Nameplate Capacity during any Delivery Year via the capacity market auctions, CSC for that Delivery Year shall be proportionately reduced.

-EPR_n - ESCC Payment Rate for Contract Year_n:
+EPR_n - ESCC Payment Rate for ESCC Delivery Year_n: